Oasis (band): 2024–2026: Oasis Live '25 Tour and Rock and Roll Hall of Fame induction

 On 30 August 2024, following the news of the reunion, Oasis released the 30th anniversary edition of their debut album Definitely Maybe.
 A week later the album charted at number 1 in the UK Official Albums Chart Top 100, 30 years after its release along with Time Flies and Morning Glory which rose to number 3 and 4 in the charts.
 Three more Oasis albums also entered the top 100 in the charts, The Masterplan at number 41, Be Here Now at number 42 and Heathen Chemistry at number 97.
 Oasis's single "Live Forever" charted at number 8 in the UK Official Singles Chart Top 40, two places higher than it originally finished in 1994, along with "Don't Look Back In Anger" which reached number 9 and "Wonderwall" which reached number 11.

-Although no new album from the band has been confirmed, Liam Gallagher has teased new music on X. On 7 September 2024, he said a new Oasis album is "already finished" and that he has been blown away by the music his brother had written.
-Subsequently, he claimed to have been joking about a new Oasis album.
-On 13 May, the band's management declared that they have no plans for new music and the reunion will be the "last time around", stating that their much anticipated reunion will be the last chance to see the band.
-These claims, however, have subsequently been disputed by Liam on X, claiming he and Noel are solely responsible on making decisions for the band's future, also claiming that co-manager Alec McKinlay, who made the claims of no new music and hinted at a second disbandment post-tour, is actually the band's accountant, leaving the band's future as a recording and touring act uncertain.